NixOS: For developers

 environments as their expressions or dependencies change, while also ensuring

 they are not garbage collected.
-I have yet to start using lorri
+I have yet to start using lorri myself mostly

 out of laziness, but I must say it looks very promising.